Types, values and operations

 Rounding downLast day of previous monthJan 31st + 1 month = Feb 28/29th (depending on leap year)

 By default, Catala is in the "No rounding" mode.
-To set the rounding mode to either up or down, for all the date operations inside a whole scope, use this syntax:
+To set the rounding mode to either up or down, for all the date operations inside a whole scope, see the relevant reference section.

 Lastly, if the duration to add is comprised of multiple units (like 2 month + 21 day), then Catala will start by adding the component with the largest unit (here, month), then the component with the smallest unit (here, day).